Keith Critchlow: Biography

-In 1969, Critchlow formed Polyhe al Developments (a private company) in partnership with architectural designer Hayward Hill; together they pioneered the use of polyhe al domes as emergency shelters for families who had lost their homes to disaster.
+In 1969, Critchlow formed Polyhedral Developments (a private company) in partnership with architectural designer Hayward Hill; together they pioneered the use of polyhedral domes as emergency shelters for families who had lost their homes to disaster.
 Critchlow and colleagues experimented in the use of lightweight materials for the construction of domes, including Tri-Wall Pak corrugated board, to aid in transport and assembly by unskilled labour in disaster areas.

 Critchlow was professor of Islamic Art at the Royal College of Art in London from 1975 for many years.
 He also delivered lectures on the application of sacred geometry in architecture at the Lindisfarne Association in New York City and then Crestone, Colorado, in the United States from 1978.
 In Crestone, he contributed to a number of summer schools for Lindisfarne and taught alongside innovative thinkers from both the arts and sciences, including social philosopher and cultural critic, William Irwin Thompson (founder of the Lindisfarne Association), mythographer and symbolist Robert Lawlor, poet and environmental activist Wendell Berry, biologist John Todd, and environmentalist James Lovelock.

-Critchlow founded the Visual Islamic and Traditional Arts (VITA) department in 1984, which moved from the Royal College of Art to The Prince's Institute of Architecture in 1992–3, where he was director of research.
+Critchlow founded the Visual Islamic and Traditional Arts (VITA) department in 1984, which moved in 1992–93 from the Royal College of Art to The Prince's Institute of Architecture, where he was director of research.
 The institute later evolved into The Prince's Foundation, within which Prince's School of Traditional Arts (PSTA) is housed.
 He was professor emeritus at PSTA and served as director of research.
 He also taught at The Prince's Foundation for the Built Environment.